framsouza/eck-saml-hot-warm-cold/README.md

 - warm nodes: **e2-standard-2   (2 vCPUs, 8 GB memory, 100GB disk)**
 - cold nodes: **e2-standard-2   (2 vCPUs, 8 GB memory, 100GB disk)**

-*9 Elasticsearch instances (Split by hot & warm, cold and dedicated master)* plust 1 Kibana instance*;
+*9 Elasticsearch instances (Split by hot & warm, cold and dedicated master)* plus 1 Kibana instance*
 - 3 Elasticsearch hot data node (50Gi SSD disk, 4Gi JVM, 8Gi memory)
 - 3 Elasticsearch warm data node (100Gi disk, 2Gi JVM, 4Gi memory)
 - 3 Elasticsearch cold data node (100Gi disk, 2Gi JVM, 4Gi memory)
 - 3 Elasticsearch master node (10Gi disk, 1Gi JVM, 2Gi memory)

-_GKE zones_: europe-west1-b, europe-west1-c, europe-west1-d
+*GKE zones*: _europe-west1-b_, _europe-west1-c_, _europe-west1-d_

 For each node pool we are using an especific Kubernetes label to be able to attach the Elasticsearch instance into the right hard configuration.
-The label name is called "type" and the values are hot, warm or cold.
-Remember, if you want to update the Kubernetes node pool label, you must use the (command line)[https://cloud.google.com/kubernetes-engine/docs/how-to/update-existing-nodepools#updating_node_labels], this is not possible via Console UI.
+The label name is called "type" and the values are: hot, warm or cold.
+Remember, it's allowed to change & add the label later, to do that you must use the [command line][https://cloud.google.com/kubernetes-engine/docs/how-to/update-existing-nodepools#updating_node_labels], this is not possible via Console UI.

 ## Doc structure
-I will split this doc in 2 parts:
+The doc is splitted into 2 parts:

 1. Manifest explanation
 2. How to

 # Manifest explanation
-The elasticsearch manifest file (eck-saml-hot-warm-cold.yml) is where you will find the Elasticsearch settings.
+The elasticsearch manifest file [eck-saml-hot-warm-cold.yml](https://github.com/framsouza/eck-saml-hot-warm-cold/blob/main/eck-saml-hot-warm-cold.yml) is where you will find the Elasticsearch settings.

 ### nodeSets: